top of page

 Dorchester Living is now proposing a major expansion that includes:

-Building on greenfield land within the Caulcott Gap
+• Building on farmland within the Caulcott Gap

 By Numbers